 Inflorescences and branches of tree are used.
 It contains flavonoids, essential oil, and tannins.
 Unproven effects: sedative, hypnotic, cough relief (Fitoterapia.net, WHO 2010 p393).

-Indication by the Commission E of German Ministry of Health: non productive cough, bronchitis.
+Indication by the Commission E of German Ministry of Health: colds and cold-related coughs (Blumenthal 1998 p163).

 We do not have alternatives for Little-leaf Linden since it is relatively safe.